 Although I have connected to others with stomas, I’ve only actually spoken with one person who’s been in the same health situation as I have.
 There are a wealth of different reasons as to why people have to have a stoma.
 It’s been so lovely to talk to someone who’s had quite a similar health journey to me and at the same age, too.

 Can you tell I have a bag in any of these photos?
-Because if I wasn’t me, I’d have no idea and I’m in a silky night dress.
+Because if I wasn’t me, I’d have no idea.
 Obviously everyone who takes any notice of me on social media now knows that I have one but clearly I don’t care otherwise I wouldn’t share it.
-Anyone who doesn’t really know me though would have no idea.
-I was standing in the kitchen the other day wearing a pair of jeans and a t-shirt and my stepdad went ‘where’s your bag then?’.
+I was standing in the kitchen the other day wearing a pair of jeans and a t-shirt and my stepdad went, ‘Where’s your bag then?’.
 He seemed kind of baffled that he couldn’t see it at all.

 I don’t just mean to other people but to my pre-surgery self, too.
 Of course I’m not going to look the same, my body has been through hell with severe illness and I’ve been through major surgery with a more than likely permanent ileostomy.
 I try my best to look at my body as just an outer shell of myself, which is exactly what it is.
 My body doesn’t show my achievements, my relationships, my hard work, my intelligence, gratitude, loyalty or (slightly brutal) honesty.
 I can’t say I fully love my body but who can?
 I’m trying to care less instead.